willcmc/avr-env/README.md

-# avr-env
+# Welcome to my AVR sandbox!
-Repo for AVR testing and development
+This is a repo for AVR testing and development, and serves as a compendium of my work.

 ### test-asm
 - Mixing C and ASM